lolloberga/predict-shares-online-news/noteworthy_considerations.md

 - self_reference_min_shares (numerical, ordinal, discrete): Min. shares of referenced articles in Mashable.
 It does not contain any NaN value.
 - self_reference_max_shares (numerical, ordinal, discrete): Max. shares of referenced articles in Mashable.
 It does not contain any NaN value.
 - self_reference_avg_shares (numerical, ordinal, discrete): Avg. shares of referenced articles in Mashable.
 It does not contain any NaN value.
+- weekday (categorical, discrete): The day of the week the article was published.
+This feature has only 7 unique values which are the days of the week in which an article was published.
+There is no Null values and the data distribution is quite balance but the weekend days (Saturday and Sunday).
-- LDA_00 (numerical, rateo, continuous): Closeness to LDA topic 0 (Lifestyle).
+- LDA_00 (numerical, ratio, continuous): Closeness to LDA topic 0 (Lifestyle).
 It has no NaN values but some 0 values can be mapped to NaN values.
 Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
-- LDA_01 (numerical, rateo, continuous): Closeness to LDA topic 1 (Entertainment).
+- LDA_01 (numerical, ratio, continuous): Closeness to LDA topic 1 (Entertainment).
 It has no NaN values.
-Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
+Only one record has this feature equal to 0, so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
-- LDA_02 (numerical, rateo, continuous): Closeness to LDA topic 2 (Business).
+- LDA_02 (numerical, ratio, continuous): Closeness to LDA topic 2 (Business).
 It has no NaN values.
-Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
+Only one record has this feature equal to 0, so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
-- LDA_03 (numerical, rateo, continuous): Closeness to LDA topic 3 (Social Media).
+- LDA_03 (numerical, ratio, continuous): Closeness to LDA topic 3 (Social Media).
 It has no NaN values.
-Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
+Only one record has this feature equal to 0, so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
-- LDA_04 (numerical, rateo, continuous): Closeness to LDA topic 4 (Tech).
+- LDA_04 (numerical, ratio, continuous): Closeness to LDA topic 4 (Tech).
 It has no NaN values.
-Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
+Only one record has this feature equal to 0, so I would not consider 0 as a NaN value.
 Even though the record belongs to the topic 4 it shows a LDA_04 score = 0.
-- global_subjectivity (numerical, rateo, continuous): an indicator of text subjectivity.
+- global_subjectivity (numerical, ratio, continuous): an indicator of text subjectivity.
 Without considering 3 records which except this rule, when the ${n\_tokens\_content}$ equals 0, this feature assume value equal to 0.
-- global_sentiment_polarity (numerical, rateo, continuous): an indicator of the text sentiment.
+- global_sentiment_polarity (numerical, ratio, continuous): an indicator of the text sentiment.
 The more positive the article, the higher is this value.
 The feature does not present any NaN value.
-- global_rate_positive_words (numerical, rateo, continuous): The rate of words with positive sentiment in the content.It is computed as: ${#positive\_words \over n\_tokens\_content}$.
+- global_rate_positive_words (numerical, ratio, continuous): The rate of words with positive sentiment in the content.It is computed as: ${#positive\_words \over n\_tokens\_content}$.
 Zero values are admissible.
-- global_rate_negative_words (numerical, rateo, continuous): The rate of words with negative sentiment in the content.It is computed as: ${#negative\_words \over n\_tokens\_content}$.
+- global_rate_negative_words (numerical, ratio, continuous): The rate of words with negative sentiment in the content.It is computed as: ${#negative\_words \over n\_tokens\_content}$.
 Zero values are admissible.
-- rate_positive_words (numerical, rateo, continuous): The rate of words with positive sentiment between the words where the sentiment class is different from "neutral".
+- rate_positive_words (numerical, ratio, continuous): The rate of words with positive sentiment between the words where the sentiment class is different from "neutral".
 It is computed as: ${#positive\_words \over (#positive\_words + #negative\_words)}$.
 Zero values are admissile and of course, they highly depend on the global_rate_positive_words variable in the sense that when global_rate_positive_words is zero, then also this feature is zero.
-- rate_negative_words (numerical, rateo, continuous): The rate of words with negative sentiment between the words where the sentiment class is different from "neutral".
+- rate_negative_words (numerical, ratio, continuous): The rate of words with negative sentiment between the words where the sentiment class is different from "neutral".
 It is computed as: ${#negative\_words \over (#positive\_words + #negative\_words)}$.
 Zero values are admissile and of course, they highly depend on the global_rate_negative_words variable in the sense that when global_rate_negative_words is zero, then also this feature is zero.
-- avg_positive_polarity (numerical, rateo, continuous): Average polarity of positive words.
+- avg_positive_polarity (numerical, ratio, continuous): Average polarity of positive words.
 It is computed as ${sum(polarity_of_positive_words) \over #positive\_words}$.
 It admits 0 values, when they occour, the feature global_rate_positive_words, min_positive_polarity and max_positive_polarity are reasonably always 0.
 It goes from 0 to 1.
+It is a statistical measure which describes the average level of positive polarity associated to the article's content.
-- min_positive_polarity (numerical, rateo, continuous): Minimum polarity of positive words.
+- min_positive_polarity (numerical, ratio, continuous): Minimum polarity of positive words.
 It admits 0 values, when they occour, the feature global_rate_positive_words, avg_positive_polarity and rate_positive_words are reasonably always 0.
 It goes from 0 to 1.
+It is a statistical measure which describes the minimum level of positive polarity associated to the article's content.
-- max_positive_polarity (numerical, rateo, continuous): Maximum polarity of positive words.
+- max_positive_polarity (numerical, ratio, continuous): Maximum polarity of positive words.
 It admits 0 values, when they occour, the feature global_rate_positive_words, avg_positive_polarity and rate_positive_words are reasonably always 0.
 It goes from 0 to 1.
+It is a statistical measure which describes the maximum level of positive polarity associated to the article's content.
-- avg_negative_polarity (numerical, rateo, continuous): Average polarity of positive words.
+- avg_negative_polarity (numerical, ratio, continuous): Average polarity of positive words.
 It is computed as ${sum(polarity_of_positive_words) \over #positive\_words }$.
 It admits 0 values, when they occour, the feature global_rate_positive_words, min_positive_polarity and max_positive_polarity are reasonably always 0.
 It goes from -1 to 0.
+It is a statistical measure which describes the average level of negative polarity associated to the article's content.
-- min_negative_polarity (numerical, rateo, continuous): Minimum polarity of negative words.
+- min_negative_polarity (numerical, ratio, continuous): Minimum polarity of negative words.
 It admits 0 values, when they occour, the feature global_rate_negative_words, avg_negative_polarity and rate_negative_words are reasonably always 0.
 It goes from -1 to 0.
+It is a statistical measure which describes the minimum level of negative polarity associated to the article's content.
-- max_negative_polarity (numerical, rateo, continuous): Maximum polarity of negative words.
+- max_negative_polarity (numerical, ratio, continuous): Maximum polarity of negative words.
 It admits 0 values, when they occour, the feature global_rate_negative_words, avg_negative_polarity and rate_negative_words are reasonably always 0.
 It goes from -1 to 0.
+It is a statistical measure which describes the maximum level of negative polarity associated to the article's content.
-- title_subjectivity (numerical, rateo, continuous): an indicator of title subjectivity.
+- title_subjectivity (numerical, ratio, continuous): an indicator of title subjectivity.
 It has not NaN values.
 It ranges from 0 to 1.
 It may not contain outliers.
-- title_sentiment_polarity (numerical, rateo, continuous): The title polarity.
+- title_sentiment_polarity (numerical, ratio, continuous): The title polarity.
 It ranges from -1 to 1: from -1 to 0, there is a negative polarity otherwise, the polarity of the title is positive.
 It does not contain NaN values.
-- abs_title_subjectivity (numerical, rateo, continuous)
+- abs_title_subjectivity (numerical, ratio, continuous): The absolute subjectivity level of the title.
-- abs_title_sentiment_polarity (numerical, rateo, continuous): The absolute polarity level.
+- abs_title_sentiment_polarity (numerical, ratio, continuous): The absolute polarity level.
 This is the absolute value of the title sentiment polarity feature.
 It indicates the magnitude level of the title's polarity, whatever is the sign of the sentiment.
 - shares (numerical, ordinal, discrete): TARGET VARIABLE.
 Number of shares.
 There are no NaN values.
 Some articles can be considered as outliers with respect to other articles given their number of shares.

+### Features categorization
+- **Temporal features**
+  - timedelta
+  - weekday
+- **Sentiment features**
+  - global_subjectivity
+  - global_sentiment_polarity
+  - global_rate_positive_words
+  - global_rate_negative_words
+  - rate_positive_words
+  - rate_negative_words
+  - avg_positive_polarity
+  - min_positive_polarity
+  - max_positive_polarity
+  - avg_negative_polarity
+  - min_negative_polarity
+  - max_negative_polarity
+  - title_subjectivity
+  - abs_title_subjectivity
+  - title_sentiment_polarity
+  - abs_title_sentiment_polarity
+- **Media features**
+  - num_imgs
+  - num_videos
+- **Metadata features**
+  - num_keywords
+  - kw_min_min
+  - kw_max_min
+  - kw_avg_min
+  - kw_min_max
+  - kw_max_max
+  - kw_avg_min
+  - kw_min_avg
+  - kw_max_avg
+  - kw_avg_avg
+- **Linkage features**
+  - num_hrefs
+  - num_self_hrefs
+  - self_reference_min_shares
+  - self_reference_max_shares
+  - self_reference_avg_shares
+- **Article's statistics features**
+  - n_tokens_title
+  - n_tokens_content
+  - n_unique_tokens
+  - n_non_stop_words
+  - n_non_stop_unique_tokens
+  - average_token_length
+- **Topics features**
+  - data_channel
+  - LDA_00
+  - LDA_01
+  - LDA_02
+  - LDA_03
+  - LDA_04